-He wanted to feel like he was better than this kind of shop, the kind of shop that bulk buys products about to go past their sell by date so they can get them cheap.
+He wanted to feel like he was better than this kind of shop, the kind of shop that sells off brand products.
+And if it was a familiar brand it was about to go past it's sell by date.
 But really he wasn’t above this shop or the people in it, In fact he was actually a little excited wondering about the store.
 So excited in fact, he had picked up a basket on his way in.
 The first thing he looked at he picked up.
 A bottle of Cif kitchen cleaner, just 90.
 This is madness.
 But when he thought about it, he realized he didn’t know how much a bottle of Cif kitchen cleaner was in any other shop.
 So maybe the deals in here aren’t actually as competitive as they would have you think.
 But then again.
 Maybe they were.
 So he stuck it in his basket.
 He had no idea what would be around each corner, or what would be on the next shelf.
 This was fantastic.
 But he was also aware he had come in here for something specific.
 He heard from his Mum they had some cheap, but decent wicker baskets, and not just the normal brown ones you are thinking of, they had light grey ones and dark grey ones.
 Some were even a mix, where the light grey would fade into the dark grey.
 Decent size too.

 He looked up to see if they had any signs telling you where was what in the store.
 Nope.
 “Sneaky poundstretcher” He thought to himself.
 In the distance he could see pillows.
 All the houseware had to be down there.
 He made his way through the shop trying to avoid picking up the random items he had never heard of before.
 There was an energy drink called Pussy, natural energy drink with added milk thistle.
 He grabbed a can and put it in his basket.
 Because you would wouldn’t you?
 It would look great on his social media.
 At least 10 likes and a comment for that.